hexagontk/hexagon/hexagon_site/pages/gradle.md

 ## Kotlin JS

-This script must be applied at the end of the build script
+This script must be applied at the end of the build script.

-Applying this script at the beginning won't work until it allows dependencies to be merged (a bug)
+Applying this script at the beginning won't work until it allows dependencies to be merged (a bug).

 ## Service